admiralnlson/castle-falkenstein-fvtt/README.md

 I am reachable as admiralnlson#2349 on Discord.

 Please do not address issues you're facing with this system to R. Talsorian Games.
 They would not be in a position to help you.

-## Thanking the author
-If this FoundryVTT system is useful to you and you want to say thanks, you may [leave me a comment or buy me coffee](https://ko-fi.com/admiralnlson).